 Federally the Standing Committee on Screening (ScOS) has endorsed SCID to proceed to a detailed review to be considered for inclusion in the Newborn Screening Program in all states and territories.

-SCID screening costs less than $10 per child and a pilot program has commenced in NSW.
-The government has announced that funding will be extended for an additional two years from August 2020.
+SCID screening costs less than $10 per child.
+Over half of Australia’s states and territories now have SCID Newborn Screening testing available for families.
+IDFA is calling for the implementation of routine SCID Newborn Screening in WA, SA and TAS.
 Funding should be made available for the routine inclusion of this lifesaving testing into newborn screening in all states and territories of Australia.
 The technology is available, and the clinical need is undeniable.

 The Rare Disease Action Plan, adopted by the Federal government in February 2020, addresses issues associated with screening in two (2) action items from the Care and Support Pillar: